Costa Rica Minister of Tourism announces EU, UK, and Canadians can enter Costa Rica from August 1.

 Seguro also announced that coastal communities in yellow-alert cantons could extend their beach opening times to 2:30 PM, up from the current 9:30 AM closing time.
 Other typical tourist activities like guided hikes, zip lining, and rafting can also commence from August 1.

-With Americans not allowed into Costa Rica during this gradual reopening, it’s hard to see anyone at all coming in during the month of August.
+With Americans not allowed into Costa Rica during this gradual reopening, it’s hard to see anyone arriving in August.

-Air Canada does not open their route up until September.
+Air Canada won’t come until September and WestJet has not confirmed its restart date yet.
 The only European airlines starting in August are Iberia (Spain), Eidelweiss (Switzerland), and Lufthansa (Germany).
+Air France and British Airways start up later in the year.
+Condor and KLM still have their restart dates pending.
 It’s also worth noting that the UK demands all returning visitors from abroad to undergo a 14-day quarantine.

 James Dyde is the editor of centralamerica.com.
 He lives in Escazu, Costa Rica.